 Sinus infections bring facial pain, pressure and overall discomfort, which can leave you with your head under a pillow for days.
-Whether you’re suffering through your first sinus infection, or you treat them year after year, Katherine Alatorre, DO, from UnityPoint Health covers how to get rid of a sinus infection, including sinus rinses and other remedies, to help you get relief fast.
+Whether you’re suffering through your first sinus infection, or you get them year after year, Katherine Alatorre, DO, UnityPoint Health, covers how to get rid of a sinus infection, including sinus rinses and other remedies, to help you get relief fast.

 Sinus Infection Symptoms

 Dr. Alatorre sees more sinus symptoms and complaints in the fall and spring, usually coinciding with increased viral illnesses.
 But these symptoms, including the color of your nasal drainage, don’t necessarily mean you’re going to end up with an infection.

 “Most feel if they have sinus drainage that isn’t clear, it’s a sinus infection – but that’s not the case,” Dr. Alatorre says.
 “Most common cold viruses can also cause yellow or green coloring to the drainage as well.”